RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

 **Ceramic capacitor and thermal paste**

 The ceramic capacitor C54 is leaning towards the VIC-II IC.
-That itself is not causing any issue with e.g. short circuits, but the VIC-II is one of the hottest ICs on the mainboard.
-And all components, such as capacitors, can derate faster is extraordinary heat is applied.
-Also, thermal paste can be conductive.
-When old and crusty thermal paste are spilled over the pins on the VIC-II this can cause problems.
+This in itself is not causing any issues such as short circuits, but the VIC-II is one of the hottest ICs on the mainboard.
+All components, including capacitors, can degrade faster if exposed to excessive heat.

+Thermal paste can also be conductive.
+When old and crusty thermal paste has spread over the pins on the VIC-II, it can cause problems.

 <p align="center" float="left">
     <img src="Images/Main16.jpeg" alt="Description" width="500">